ipython/ipython-website/faq.rst

 FAQ
 ===

-If your question isn't answered below, check `the docs <http://ipython.org/ipython-doc/>`_, then ask on the `user and developper mailing list <http://mail.scipy.org/mailman/listinfo/ipython-dev>`_.
+If your question isn't answered below, check `the docs <http://ipython.org/ipython-doc/>`_, then ask on the `mailing list <http://mail.scipy.org/mailman/listinfo/ipython-dev>`_.

 .. contents::
   :local: